Keep your produce fresh!

-Maintaining a healthy diet means a fridge full of fresh fruits, and veggies, but it can be easy to toss them in the bottom drawers and just forget about it only to find these foods have gone bad before you could even use them.
-Looking for a way to store fresh produce that helps keep it fresh?
-There are more than a few ways to store your goodies, but there are also ways to store fresh produce that can extend the life of your favorites.
+Maintaining a healthy diet means a fridge full of fresh fruits and veggies!
+Unfortunately, it’s all too easy to toss them in the bottom drawers and forget about them.
+After a while, you realize they’ve gone bad before you could even use them.
+Wouldn’t you love to know how to store fresh produce properly, so that it never goes to waste?
+In addition to keeping it fresh long enough, there are also methods that can extend the life of your fruits and veggies!

 Here is a list of foods to refrigerate, along with a list of foods that are best kept in a cool pantry, or at room temperature.

 If fruits, herbs or veggies are located in the open cooler section of the grocery store, then store them in the refrigerator.
 There is typically specified draws in the refrigerator for this type of produce.
 Otherwise, keep them in a cool, dark place in the kitchen.
 The pantry is usually a good storage place.

 Beans, broccoli, cabbage, carrots, cauliflower, celery, cucumber, eggplant, ginger, jalapenos, leafy greens, mushrooms and zucchini.